Home » Best Forex Brokers in April 2026 » No Dealing Desk Forex Brokers

 Interbank market participants, market makers, and other STP brokers can all act as counterparties in this case.
 There is no order re-quoting or dealing desk intervention during this process.
 Execution speeds, while fast, usually vary based on the route each order takes.
 STP brokers generate profits by charging commissions and adding nominal markups to their spreads.

-How to Identify Top-Rated NDD Brokers
+How to Identify Reliable NDD Brokers

 Advantages and Disadvantages of Trading with NDD Brokers